 Ringo Starr, 84, Cancels the Rest of US Tour After Announcing Illness

-Ringo Starr, former drummer for The Beatles, has been forced to cancel the final dates of his U.S. tour after falling ill, leaving fans in Philadelphia and New York City disappointed as they await news of his recovery.
+Ringo Starr, the former drummer for The Beatles, has made a drastic decision regarding the rest of his scheduled concerts after falling ill, leaving fans in Philadelphia and New York City disappointed as they await news of his recovery.

 Ringo Starr and his All Starr Band were scheduled to perform in Philadelphia on September 24 and in New York City on September 25.
 However, due to a cold, the legendary musician was advised by his doctor to cancel these remaining tour dates.
 Subsequently, fans and netizens quickly took to social media to express their worry.